mystor/icecc-osx-moztor/README.md

 Want to build a clobber of Firefox in 5 minutes on your Mac laptop in the Toronto office?
 Here are the instructions for you!

+> NOTE: This version of icecc doesn't seem to work correctly on macOS 10.12.
+> https://github.com/mstange/icecc-osx-moztor has an updated version which
+> may work better for more recent xcode versions.

 ## Instructions

 Install the prerequisites (I recommend using homebrew)